-Dentures are breakable and should not be dropped onto a hard surface.
+Dentures in Sarasota are breakable and should not be dropped onto a hard surface.
 When holding your dentures, handle them over the sink and place a towel inside to pad the fall if you should drop them accidentally.
 If you’re not feeling steady for any reason, you might need to get help with your dentures from a loved one or friend.

 Clean With the Right Cleaner

 Never clean your dentures with toothpaste.
 Normal toothpaste contains tiny abrasive bits that will scratch and pit your dentures over time.
 Instead, use a dedicated denture cleaner to clean your dentures at home, and use a brush meant for cleaning dentures.
 The brush you use should be soft-bristled to avoid scratching your dentures.

 If you find yourself traveling somewhere and you don’t have your denture cleaner, use a mild soap (like hand soap or equivalent) to clean your dentures.